What’s on this page?

 A smart energy system uses modern digital technology to understand when customers across Great Britain use energy, as well as how much they use.

-This will allow the system to better manage what energy is needed, and where.
-That means reducing energy waste and also moving away from being reliant on fossil fuel energy, instead of investing in renewables.
+This will allow the system to enable smart energy management to better understand what energy is needed, and where.
+That means reducing energy waste and moving away from being reliant on fossil fuel energy.

 -